adiamaan92/predict_customer_churn_mldevops/README.md

 ## ✨ Additional improvements

-On top of the best practices required by the project the following improvements are added as well,
+On top of the best practices required by the project, the following improvements are added as well,

 - Poetry for environment setup and reproducibility
 - Add typing information to all the functions